apacheignite/documentation/osgi-support/installing-in-an-osgi-container.md

 We support two different classloading strategies in OSGi:

 * `BUNDLE_DELEGATING`: Uses the classloader of the bundle containing the Activator as a first preference, falling back to the classloader of `ignite-core` in second instance.
 * `CONTAINER_SWEEP`: Same as `BUNDLE_DELEGATING`, but ultimately enquires all bundles if the class is still not found.
-Read below for more information.
 [block:callout]
 {
   "type": "info",